 Looking for a super-affectionate dog breed?
 We’ve rounded up some of our favorite snuggle buddies for your consideration.
 Whether you’re looking for a pocket-sized pet to share your every adventure, or a lap dog so big he requires his own recliner, there’s a dog for you.
 This list is full of bed-warming, snooze-sharing, kiss-giving pups.

-These dogs are the huggers, the leaners, the affectionate head butters.
+These dogs are the huggers, the leaners, the affectionate head-butters.
 The dogs with absolutely no concept of personal space.
-If that’s what you’re looking for, then we’ve got it!
-Read on.
+The dogs who will even snuggle with the vet.
+Well, maybe.

 Italian greyhounds are fragile beauties, with elegant long limbs and a piercing sighthound gaze.
 When they aren’t booking it across the dog park at a remarkable 25 mph, Iggies love to snuggle up with you like a tiny baby deer.
 Their delicate bone structure makes them unsuitable for families with small children.